RevealBI-JavaBuilder/Java-Server/README.md

 `mvnw spring-boot:run`

 ### **Core Files**
-There are 2 files that make up this sample:
+There are several files that make up this sample:

 - [`DomController.java`](DomController.java): The class that parses the `.rdash` files and returns a JSON list to the client app.
 - [`VisualizationChartInfo.java`](VisualizationChartInfo.java): The model class that represents a Visualization.
+- [`DashboardNameInfo.java`](DashboardNameInfo.java): The model class that represents the simplified dashboard information.

+---

 ### **DomController Class**
-The `DomController` class is a JAX-RS-based RESTful controller that exposes an endpoint to retrieve visualizations from `.rdash` dashboard files.
-It processes the dashboards to extract widget information and format it into a JSON response.
+The `DomController` class is a JAX-RS-based RESTful controller that exposes endpoints to retrieve visualizations and dashboard names from `.rdash` files.
+It processes the dashboards to extract relevant information and format it into JSON responses.

 #### **Imports**
 - **Core Java Libraries**: Used for file handling (`File`), I/O operations (`BufferedReader`, `InputStream`), and handling ZIP files.